Surfpup/LaravelKeywords/README.md

 KeywordObject methods
 * addKeyword($word) - Assign a keyword
 * addKeywords($words) - Assign multiple keywords (with an array or comma-separated string)
+* keywords - The relationship method which accesses KeywordMap objects
+* getKeywords - Returns an array of keyword names